Astroturfing: Commercial

 In 2006, two Edelman employees created a blog called "Wal-Marting Across America" about two people traveling to Wal-Marts across the country.
 The blog gave the appearance of being operated by spontaneous consumers, but was actually operated on behalf of Working Families for Walmart, a group funded by Wal-Mart.
 In 2007, Ask.com deployed an anti-Google advertising campaign portraying Google as an "information monopoly" that was damaging the Internet.
 The ad was designed to give the appearance of a popular movement and did not disclose it was funded by a competitor.

 In 2010, the Federal Trade Commission settled a complaint with Reverb Communications, who was using interns to post favorable product reviews in Apple's iTunes store for clients.
 In September 2012, one of the first major identified cases of astroturfing in Finland involved criticisms about the cost of a €1.8 billion patient information system, which was defended by fake online identities operated by involved vendors.

-In September 2013, New York Attorney General Eric T. Schneiderman announced a settlement with 19 companies to prevent astroturfing. "'Astroturfing' is the 21st century's version of false advertising, and prosecutors have many tools at their disposal to put an end to it," said Scheiderman.
+In September 2013, New York Attorney General Eric Schneiderman announced a settlement with 19 companies to prevent astroturfing. "'Astroturfing' is the 21st century's version of false advertising, and prosecutors have many tools at their disposal to put an end to it," said Scheiderman.
 The companies paid $350,000 to settle the matter, but the settlement opened the way for private suits as well.
 "Every state has some version of the statutes New York used," according to lawyer Kelly H. Kolb.
 "What the New York attorney general has done is, perhaps, to have given private lawyers a road map to file suit."

+Mining

+A report published in 2026 by Panamanian newspaper La Prensa argues entities with relationships to First Quantum Minerals, majority owner of the Cobre mine, Panama, have engaged in coordinated astroturfing-like campaigns in order to shift public opinion in favor of restarting mining activities, against popular public opinion.
+This involves fake personal social media profiles posting in favor of restarting mining activities, paying influencers and news outlets to align with the marketing campaign of the mining company as an apparent ideological stance without disclosure, and conventional disclosed advertising.
+When the company's local PR manager was confronted about it, she deflected the questions and defended their intent.
+It has also been used to attempt to shift public opinion by posing mining as an ideological stance and thus supporting mining activities by directly or indirectly making relationships between mining and societal issues, even over months, across posts sometimes mentioning only mining or societal issues in separate posts, and posing a single mine as mining and thus its restart as an ideological or political stance.